If you’ve tried to cook up a top-round steak and it turned out dry and tough, you’re not the only one.

 Let Your Top Round Steak Rest Before Slicing

-It is crucial to give your top round time to rest for a good 15-20 minutes after cooking.
+It is crucial to give your steak time to rest for a good 15-20 minutes after cooking, even at medium rare.

 The resting time allows the heat to complete the cooking process, redistribute the juices, and even out the color and flavor of the meat.

-If you slice the top round before it’s cooled off, it will release all its juices, and your meat will turn out dry and tough, resulting in very chewy bites.
+If you slice the steak before it’s cooled off, it will release all its juices, and your meat will turn out dry and tough, resulting in very chewy bites.

-You cook cover the steak with foil to slow down the cooling process further, leading to even better overall results from taste and texture.
+You cook and cover the steak with foil to slow down the cooling process further, leading to even better overall results in taste and texture.

 How To Slice Top Round Steak

-When you slice a top-round steak, you want to do it against the grain.
+When you slice this steak, you want to do it against the grain.
 It should have that marble effect.
 I always liked how Fernando Larroude said,

 “The marbling on these cuts means they’ll be succulent and juicy, perfect for a summer barbecue.”